 This summer saw the removal of a nearly 100-year-old, 100-foot sassafras tree from a property in Michigan.
 During a recent inspection of all our trees arborist, John Wardlaw noticed a "cavity" in the side of that particular tree (see picture below) indicating probable damage to the center of the trunk.
 However, he said the outside could look okay while the inside was deteriorating.

 |Sassafras tree in Michigan.|

 After two very large branches fell this past year we decided to take down the tree.
 Unfortunately, the combination of shade and sassafras fragrance paled compared to the dangers of a falling tree causing bodily harm.

 Our research into this topic shows that trees suffer injury just as humans do.
 That was news to me.
 When limbs break it sometimes creates an opening through the bark exposing the sapwood.
 Being attacked by fungi and bacteria forms a cavity.

 Stress happens through wind, fire, heat, and lightning.
-We've had lots of rain this spring in Michigan and that's a contributing factor as well.
+We've had lots of rain this spring in Michigan, which is also a contributing factor.